Transportation in Indianapolis: History

 The prospects of river navigation coupled with a site near the center of the state were largely responsible for the location of Indianapolis.
 However, the White River proved too shallow for commercial shipping.
 After the steamboat Robert Hanna ran aground along the river in 1831, no steamboat successfully returned to Indianapolis.
 Flatboats continued to transport goods along a portion of the river until new dams impeded their ability to navigate its waters.

 In 1821, the Indiana General Assembly authorized the construction of ten state roads to connect Indianapolis with other population centers throughout the state.
 By 1836, the National Road had reached Indianapolis.
 The National Road was the first major improved highway in the county built by the federal government.
 Built between 1811 and 1837, the 620 mi road extended east to Cumberland, Maryland, and west to Vandalia, Illinois.
 Michigan Road, which bisected the state from north to south, was completed in 1839.
 Michigan Road connected Indianapolis to the inland ports of Michigan City, Indiana, and Madison, Indiana, opening the city to maritime transport via Lake Michigan and the Ohio River.

-The city's first union station opened in 1853 (pictured).
-The current Indianapolis Union Station opened on the site in 1888.
+The city's first union depot (pictured) opened in 1853.
+Indianapolis Union Station opened on the site in 1888.

 Two trains arrived in the city for the first time on October 1, 1847, to commemorate the completion of the Madison and Indianapolis Railroad.
 Within five years, seven rail lines converged in the city, including the Indianapolis and Bellefontaine Railroad, the Terre Haute and Richmond Railroad, the Peru and Indianapolis Railroad, the Indianapolis and Cincinnati Railroad, and the Indianapolis and Lafayette Railroad companies.
 Indianapolis pioneered the union station concept, first conceived in 1848.
 In 1849, the city's competing railroad companies cooperated to form the Indianapolis Union Railway Company to oversee operations of the world's first union depot, completed on September 20, 1853.